-California was the first state to establish a private-sector designed and managed statewide carpet stewardship program.
-This program follows producer responsibility principles to ensure that discarded carpets become a resource for new products in a manner that is sustainably funded and provides jobs for Californians.
-This page provides information on the carpet stewardship law (California Public Resources Code [Sections 42970 - 42983]) and regulations.
+California was the first state to establish an industry-designed and managed statewide carpet stewardship program.
+This program follows producer responsibility principles to ensure that discarded carpets become a resource for new products in a manner that is sustainably funded, adheres to the waste management hierarchy, and provides jobs for Californians.
+This page provides information on the carpet stewardship law and regulations.

 Introduction to California’s Carpet Stewardship Law

-Discarded carpet is one of the 10 most prevalent waste materials in California landfills, comprising about 3.2 percent of waste by volume disposed of in California in 2008.
-Most carpet is made from nylon and other polymers derived from virgin oil.
-Fortunately, numerous products can be manufactured from recycled carpets, including carpet backing and backing components, carpet fiber, carpet underlayment, plastics and engineered materials, and erosion control products.
+Discarded carpet is bulky and difficult to manage at end-of-life.
+Most carpet is made from nylon, polyethylene terephthalate (PET), and other polymers derived from virgin oil.
+Fortunately, numerous products can be manufactured from recycled carpets, including carpet backing and backing components, carpet fiber, carpet underlayment, and plastics and engineered materials.
 Several carpet recycling facilities currently operate in California, offering jobs, and producing products and feedstock for products made from recycled carpet.

 Key Elements of the Law